18cm How Many Inches

 Inches = 18cm / 2.54cm/inch ≈ 7.0866 inches

-Therefore, 18 centimeters is approximately 7.09 inches.
+So, 18 centimeters is approximately 7.But 09 inches.
 It's crucial to remember that this is an approximation due to rounding.
 The exact value involves an infinite decimal representation.

 Beyond the Calculation: Understanding the Conversion Factor